rixx/books.rixx.de/data/reviews/walter-moers/rumo/index.md

   text: The previous book in the series.
 - book: walter-moers/the-13-12-lives-of-captain-bluebear
   text: The first book in the series.
+- book: walter-moers/der-schrecksenmeister
+  text: The next book in the series.
 review:
   date_read:
   - 2009-07-01
   rating: 4
 ---

 Rumo was a lot of fun.
 Not as grand as Bluebear, not as nerdy as the book city, but a very good take on adventure books noneteless.
 Hitting all the tropes without being unintentionally cheesy.
 Probably the closest you can come to The Princess Bride with non-human protagonists.